noahclaxton227/osticket-prereqs/README.md

 </p>
 <p>
-Opened HeidiSQL --> Created a new database titled "osTicket" --> Plugged that into the osTicket login browser
+Opened HeidiSQL --> Created a new database titled "osTicket" --> Plugged that into the osTicket login browser.
 </p>
 <br />